ykm/critter/README.md

-cl-iterators
+critter
 ============

-cl-iterators allows us to create an iterator over lists or sequences.
+critter allows us to create an iterator over lists or sequences.
 Following functions have been included in the initial API

 (next iter)
 -----------